 In our previous articles, we’ve discussed how much it costs to build a custom website or mobile app and the factors contributing to the price.
-Today, we’ll take a look at project cost estimation and how we approach estimating the software development budget.
+Today, we’ll take a look at software development cost estimation and how we approach estimating the project’s budget.
 But let’s first answer the question, What is cost estimation?

 Cost estimation in software engineering is the process of predicting the resources (money, time, and people) necessary to finish a project within the defined scope.

-Accurate estimates help everyone involved in the project:
+Accurate software development cost estimation helps everyone involved in the project:

 - Project owners can decide whether to take on the project.